 What is the EMMETT Technique?

-The EMMETT Technique is a unique form of body therapy that involves the application of light finger pressure at specific points to release the tensions in muscle and muscle groups.
+The EMMETT Technique is a unique form of body therapy for both people and animals,that involves the application of light finger pressure at specific points to release the tensions in muscle and muscle groups.

 The result is often instantaneous physical change.